Jackie tells of the many adventures and emotions of a little girl growing up in a large family in the fifties.

 Katie is returning to the home place she had known before her family had to move away.
-Her dad is driving her hours from home to spend Easter and revisit where home had been.
+Her dad is driving her hours from home to spend Easter and revisit where a home had been.
 This is a peek into Katie's family and different members she would never have near her except for very short visits, ever again.

 Can You Go Home Again?